 - The sender's email address is recognized as a producer of spam.

-- The email was generated by an online form, like a php, which is associated with spammy practices.
+- The email was generated by an online form, like a PHP, which is associated with spam-like practices.

 - Your newsletters do not require a "double opt-in" that sends a confirmation email ensuring that the users want your weekly or monthly mailouts.